 Green Growth and Climate Resilience Strategy

-The Green Growth and Climate Resilience Strategy looks to 2050 and recommends actions that Rwanda can take to ensure prosperity in a changing climate and uncertain energy future.
-The strategy aims to guide integrated national policy and planning, mainstream climate change into all sectors of the economy, and position Rwanda to access international finance to achieve climate resilience and low carbon development.
+Due to the faster than predicted impact of climate change there was a need to revise Rwanda's Green Growth and Climate Resilience Strategy (GGCRS).
+The revised strategy aims to guide national policy and planning in an integrated way, mainstream climate change into all sectors of the economy, and position Rwanda to access international climate funding and green investment.

 Programmes of Action